HankB/filededup/README.md

 ## Status

-* Three tests (length, MD5 hash, byte by byte comparison) working for a small set of test files
+* Three comparisoins (length, MD5 hash, byte by byte comparison) working for a small set of test files
-* Hard linking not yet implemented.
-* Formal tests not yet implemented.
-(Tests manually performed against sample files)
+* copy permissions and ownership to link not yet implemented.

 ## Testing

 * `go test` from the project root to run Go tests.
+(Or run individual tests from within VS code)
 * `go run filededup.go` to run the main application which is a sort of manual test.